Dog Behaviour Modification & Management

-Resource guarding relates to a dog protecting or defending something that it regards as a valuable resource such as a toy, a food bowl, or its owner, essentially anything that the dog places a value on.
-The lengths that the dog will go to in order to protect the resource will very much depend on its motivation to hold on to that resource.
+Resource guarding relates to a dog protecting or defending something that it regards as a valuable resource from a toy, to its owner, or territory.
+The lengths that the dog will go to protect the resource will depend on its motivation.

-There are many reasons why dogs chase other animals or moving objects, and it is these very reasons that need to be explored when working with a dog that is considered to be a predatory chaser.
-In many ways chasing is a normal behaviour trait, it is part of a dog’s inherent make-up.
+There are many reasons why dogs chase other animals or moving objects; in many ways chasing is a normal behaviour trait.
 However, for some dog owners it can be an extremely challenging behaviour.

 What is the process?

 The process may vary among behaviour consultants, at The Way of the Dog we will guide you through the following steps:

 - Consultation – We will carefully and respectfully listen to your concerns.

 - Observation – We will spend sufficient time observing your dog’s behaviour in the environment in which it lives and moves.